How do I switch to a different day's puzzle?

 No, you don't need to have the Flash player software to be able to play Chihuahua.

-However, if you turn on the sound option, and the Flash player is installed, Chihuahua will try to use Flash to play its sound effects.
+However, if you turn on the sound option, and the Flash player is installed, Chihuahua may try to use Flash to play its sound effects.
 Hence, if you don't have Flash, pressing the Sound button may result in a window offering to install the "Adobe Flash Player".
 You can say No to this if you wish and Chihuahua will still work, but there will be no sound effects.

 What is a maven?